 You must be off all antihistamines and H2 Blockers (stomach acid reducers) for at least 3 days prior to any skin testing.

-If we are unable to perform skin prick testing, then laboratory (Immunocap) testing will be ordered.
+If we are unable to perform skin prick testing, then laboratory (ImmunoCAP) testing will be ordered.

-Medications for treatment of allergies are aimed at controlling symptoms.
+Medications for the treatment of allergies are aimed at controlling symptoms.
 Oral antihistamines or topical treatments (such as intranasal corticosteroids or allergy eye drops) may be used to reduce your symptoms.

-Different medications may work best depending on your symptoms and allergic triggers; therefore it is best to consult with one of the doctors at Weiss Medical to determine the medication regimen that will work best for you.
+Different medications may work best depending on your symptoms and allergic triggers; therefore, it is best to consult with one of the doctors at Weiss Medical to determine the medication regimen that will work best for you.